12 December 2024

 • Originate from a large, diversified group of issuers.

-As of 30 June 2021, the amount of leveraged bank loans outstanding was $1.26 trillion in the US and €252 billion in Europe.4
+As of 30 September 2024, the amount of leveraged loans outstanding was $1.39 trillion in the US and €295 billion in Europe.3

 Who issues, manages, and owns CLOs?

 Ownership of CLOs varies by tranche.
 The senior-most tranches are mainly owned by insurance companies (which favor income-producing investments) as well as banks (which need high-quality capital to meet regulatory requirements).
-The equity tranche is the riskiest of the typical tranches, offers potential upside and a degree of control, and appeals to a wider universe of investors.
+The equity tranche is the riskiest of the typical tranches, offering potential upside and a degree of control, and appeals to a wider universe of investors.

 How do CLOs work?